November 3 – 6, 2019 at the Georgian Terrace in Atlanta, GA

 Kathleen Zeider, President/CEO of ACVREP notes that, “VisionServe Alliance is uniquely positioned to convene this important summit in our field.
 We are excited that it will refine the collective focus and strengthen the collaboration in our field resulting in a greater impact for those we serve.”

 Mike McGowan, Executive Director of NOAH, said his organization, “enthusiastically supports the efforts of VisionServe Alliance to gather the field together to discover ways to build a better world for people who are blind or have low vision.
 There is no limit to what we can accomplish when we work together.”

-Participants at the VSA Executive Leadership Conference will seek to ask, discuss, and suggest solutions to challenges in the field of blindness & low vision that might include essential questions such as:
+Participants at the VSA Executive Leadership Conference will ask, discuss, and suggest solutions to the biggest challenges in the field of blindness & low vision such as: